The process of creating a regional circular economy strategy together with stakeholders.

 Evidence of success

-The circular economy road map is a part of the new strategic regional plan and regional development programme for the Päijät-Häme region.
+The circular economy road map is a part of the Päijät-Häme strategic regional plan and regional development programme 2018–2021.
+The road map has gathered interest both nationally and on EU level.

 Involving companies in the strategic planning process was challenging.
 Companies are busy with their daily tasks while long-term regional visions are not their priority.
 Direct requests for comments were time consuming and resulted only in a few replies.